vishal-bhola/Ethereum-Dapp/README.md

 Metamask(Ropsten Test Network) is used for transaction fees(includes Amount+Gas fee ).

+`bank.sol` is the file which contains your smart contract.

+`index.html` file contains your GUI and Interaction part with the smart contract.

 ### Gas - Whenever we do a transaction , the miners want to get rewarded , so we have to pay them some fees known as Gas.